barbagroup/snake-repro/MesnardBarba-CiSE.md

 Both _Cusp_ and PETSc use the same convergence criterion.
 This is not always the case, and needs to be checked!
 We're also not using the same iterative solver with each library.
-The cuIBM runs (with _Cusp_) used an algebraic multigrid preconditioner and conjugate gradient (CG) solver for the pressure modified-Poisson equation.
+The cuIBM runs (with _Cusp_) used an algebraic multigrid preconditioner and conjugate gradient (CG) solver for the modified-Poisson equation.
-With PETSc, the CG solver crashed because of an indefinite preconditioner (having both positive and negative eigenvalues), and we had to select a different method: we used a bi-CG stabilized algorithm (with still an algebraic multigrid preconditioner).
+With PETSc, the CG solver crashed because of an indefinite preconditioner (having both positive and negative eigenvalues), and we had to select a different method: we used a bi-CG stabilized algorithm (while still using an algebraic multigrid preconditioner).

 Could this difference in linear solvers affect our unsteady fluid-flow solution?
 The solutions with both codes match at lower angles of attack (and lower Reynolds numbers), so what is going on?
-We checked everything two, three times.
+We checked everything multiple times.
 In the process, we did find some small discrepancies.
 Even a small bug (or two).
 We found, for example, that the first set of runs with PetIBM created a slightly different problem set-up, compared with our previous study, where the body was shifted by less than one grid-cell width.
-Rotating the body to achieve different angles of attack was made around a different center, in each case (one used grid origin at 0,0 while the other used the body center of mass).
+Rotating the body to achieve different angles of attack was made around a different center, in each case (one used the grid origin at 0,0 while the other used the body center of mass).
 This tiny difference does result in a different average lift coefficient (bottom graph in Figure 9)!
 The time signal of lift coefficient shows that the drop we were seeing at around 35 time units now occurs closer to 50 time units, resulting in a different value for the average taken in a range between 32 and 64.
 Again, this range for computing the average is a choice we made.
 It covers about ten vortex shedding cycles, which seems enough to calculate the average if the flow is periodic.
-What is causing the drop of lift?
+What is causing the drop in lift?
-Visualizations of the wake vortices (Figure 10) show that a vortex-merging event occurred in the middle of the wake, changing the near-wake pattern.
+Visualizations of the wake vortices (Figure 10) show that a vortex-merging event occurs in the middle of the wake, changing the near-wake pattern.
 The previously aligned positive and negative vortices are replaced by a wider wake with a single clockwise vortex on the top side and a vortex dipole on the bottom part.
 With the change in wake pattern comes a drop in the lift force.